 To limit the number of items returned, you can use the

 limit: The value of the

 limitparameter limits how many items are returned in a response.
 The value must be a non-negative integer.
-If you specify a value other than a non-negative integer, you will get a 400 Bad Request error.
+If you specify a value other than a non-negative integer, you get a 400 Bad Request error.

 offset: The value of the

 offsetparameter specifies the number of item that are skipped.
 For example, if you specify an offset of 20 with a limit of 10, as shown in the example below, the first 20 items are skipped and you get back item 21 through to item 30.
 The value must be a non-negative integer.
-If you specify a value other than a non-negative integer, you will get a 400 Bad Request error.
+If you specify a value other than a non-negative integer, you get a 400 Bad Request error.

 The following example shows a request using the